longeo/Crypto_API/README.md

 ### Note on signature generation and verification endpoints

-In the problem description given on the handout, it is asked that signature verification is carried out using the Sign and verify endpoints.
-My interpretation of the verify endpoint description states that the plaintext payload should be signed to create a cipher-text signature.
-This should then be compared to the cipher text signature received in the POST request.
-I don't believe that this is the optimum solution, as most strong signature generators will use an initialisation vector in order to create different cipher text outcomes for identical text.
-Perhaps, I am misinterpreting the question.

 I have implemented this task as described using a hash function with a salt value which is written to the disk.
 This means cipher-text will always be the same for a given plaintext payload.

 As an extra, I created two more endpoints for implementing RSA signature generation and verification, which offers a more secure solution.
 This works by signing a payload with a private key at the signature endpoint, `signRSA`, and then decrypting the signature using the public key at the verification endpoint, `verifyRSA`.
 The result is compared with the plaintext payload to either verify or invalidate the key.

-Perhaps, this is what you were asking for in the question and I've just misread it.

 Let me know if there is any trouble running the project.